rebecavalverde/help-docs/docs/en/edu/activities.md

 * Finish the composition
 * ...
 The possibilities are endless.

-Once your students are done, they can submit their work in 1-click from the editor.
+Once your students are done, they can send their work in 1-click from the editor.

 #### Shared writing

 If you want to create a group activity with all the students working on the same piece in real-time.

-While we don't have a limit on the number of participants, we advise keeping the number of students on the same group activity below 15.
+While we don't have a limit on the number of participants, we recommend keeping the number of students on the same group activity below 15.

 ### Choose the score(s)